Uses of open science: Crosslinking

 The web itself and some of its key components (such as search engines) were partly a product of bibliometrics theory.
-In its original form, it was derived from a bibliographic scientific infrastructure commissioned to Tim Berners-Lee by the CERN for the specific needs of high energy physics, ENQUIRE.
+In its original form, it was derived from a bibliographic scientific infrastructure commissioned by Tim Berners-Lee for the CERN for the specific needs of high energy physics, ENQUIRE.
 The onset of the World Wide Web in the mid-1990s made Garfield's citationist dream more likely to come true.
 In the world network of hypertexts, not only is the bibliographic reference one of the possible forms taken by a hyperlink inside the electronic version of a scientific article, but the Web itself also exhibits a citation structure, links between web pages being formally similar to bibliographic citations."
 Consequently, bibliometrics concepts have been incorporated in major communication technologies the search algorithm of Google: "the citation-driven concept of relevance applied to the network of hyperlinks between web pages would revolutionize the way Web search engines let users quickly pick useful materials out of the anarchical universe of digital information."

 While the web immediately affected reading practices, by creating seamless connections between texts, it did not transform to a similar extent the quantitative analysis of citation data, which remained mostly focused on academic connections.
-Global analysis of hyperlinking and backlinks make it possible to extend the citation analysis beyond scholarly publications and recover the expanding scope of open science circulations: "We have witnessed a proliferation of means of disseminating scholarly publications via academic blogs, scientific magazines destined to a wider audience."
+Global analysis of hyperlinking and backlinks makes it possible to extend the citation analysis beyond scholarly publications and recover the expanding scope of open science circulations: "We have witnessed a proliferation of means of disseminating scholarly publications via academic blogs, scientific magazines destined to a wider audience."
 In 2011, a log analysis of the Kyoto University website identified a highly diversified set of links to scientific publications.
 In 2019, a study supported by the Aix-Marseille University of crosslinkings to the French open science platform OpenEdition highlighted that "scientific literature from a largely open access hosting platform is re-appropriated and repurposed for various uses in the public arena."